marcveens/elastic-course/README.md

 - Attachment data type: `attachment` - Used to make text from various document formats searchable (e.g. PPT, PDF, RTF, ...).
 Requires the Ingest Attachment Processor Plugin.

 ## 5. Analysis & Analyzers
+When indexing a document its full-text fields are run through an analysis process.
+By full-text fields we're refering to fields of the type `text` and not `keyword` fields. `keyword` fields are not analysed.

+Basically it involves tokenizing text into terms, lowercasing text etc. More generally speaking, the analysis process involves tokenizing and normalizing a block of text.
+This is done to make the text easier to search.
+You have full control over the analyzer process because it's possible to control which analyzer is used.
+The standard analyzer is sufficient in most cases though.

+### A closer look at analyzers
+An analyzer consists of three things:
+- Character filters
+- Token filters
+- Tokenizer

+An analyzer is basically a package of these building blocks with each one of them changing the input stream.
+So when indexing a document it goes through the following flow.

+First, zero or more character filters.
+A character filter receives a text fields original text and can then transform the value by adding, removing or changing characters.
+An example of this could be to strip out any HTML markup.

+Afterwards, a tokenizer splits the text into individual tokens, which will usually be words.
+An analyzer may only have 1 tokenizer.
+It basically splits by whitespace and also removes most symbols such as commas, periods and semicolons.
+That's because most symbols are not useful when it comes to searching as they are intended for being read by humans.

+After splitting the text into tokens, it runs through zero or more token filters.
+A token filter may add, remove or change tokens.
+This is kind of similar to a character filter, but token filters work with the token stream instead of a character stream.
+There are a couple of different token filters with the simplest one beign a lowercase token filter, which just converts all characters to lowercase.
+Another token filter that you can make use of is named "stop".
+It removes common words which are referred to as stop words.
+These are words such as "the", "a", "and", "at", etc. These are words that don't really provide any value to a field, in terms of searchability, because each word gives a document very little significance in terms of relevance.
+Another token filter worth mentioning is one named "synonym", which is useful for giving similar words the same meaning.

 ## 6. Introduction to searching

 ## 7. Term level queries